nkim33937/nkim33937/README.md

 ## Hi there 👋
 # 💫 About Me:
-🔭 I’m currently working on earning my EECS degree<be>
+🔭 I’m currently working on earning my EECS degree<br>
-👯 I’m looking to collaborate on financial engineering projects<be>
+👯 I’m looking to collaborate on hackathons<br>
-🤝 I’m looking for help with hackathons<be>
-🌱 I’m currently learning cybersecurity<be>
+🌱 I’m interested in financial engineering<br>
-💬 Ask me about neural networks<be>
+💬 Ask me about neural networks<br>
 ⚡ Fun fact I did olympic recurve archery in the past!